Arjunmehta312/poker-companion/README.md

    - Enter the room code and your name
    - You'll be directed to the player controller

-3. **Table Display**:
+3. **Starting a Game**:
-   - The first player (admin) will see the main table display
+   - The admin (creator) will see all players in the room
-   - This should be shown on a TV or laptop that all players can see

-4. **Player Controls**:
+   - Players must mark themselves as ready
+   - When all players are ready, the admin can start the game

+4. **Playing the Game**:
-   - Use the player controller to place bets, fold, call, or check
+   - Use the controller to place bets, fold, or check
+   - All actions are reflected on the main table display
-   - Buy in again if you run out of chips
+   - Players who run out of money can buy in again
-   - See your current balance and game status

-5. **End Game and Settlements**:
+5. **Ending a Game**:
-   - The admin can end the game when play is complete
+   - The admin can end the game at any time
+   - Results are calculated and displayed
-   - The system will calculate who owes whom based on buy-ins and final balances
+   - Players can settle up based on the final balances
-   - Settlements will be displayed on the main table display

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments